henichole/eCommerce-Project/cleaning_data.md

                   ALTER TABLE
 		  	analytics_new RENAME TO analytics;

--- Lastly, I did the same query with the productSKUs in products(here the column name is                        sku), sales_by_sku and sales_report tables.
+-- Finally, I executed the same query on the productSKUs, where the column name is 'sku,' in the products, sales_by_sku, and sales_report tables.

 2.
---First, I pulled out the missing 8 values from the sales_by_sku table:--
+--Initially, I extracted the missing 8 values from the sales_by_sku table:

 		SELECT
 			DISTINCT sbs.productSKU